Ayushi0516/Weather-App/README.md

 ## 🚀 Features
 - Saving the weather data in redux-store and session-storage to reduce the dependency of network requests
-- Search weather details according to city
+- Search weather details according to the city
 - Detect your current location for displaying weather data
 - Shows a map of that location
 - Sync data to get the latest updated details of the current weather